darkoverlordofdata/doran/readme.md

 Project templates are Liquid templates.
 If you've used Jekyll, chances are you've used Liquid.
 Template values are pulled from the project component.json.
 The json node "files" is maintained by scanning "source" during update.
 The "dependencies" node is maintained by doran install.
 The remaining nodes are initialized by doran init, and them maintained by the developer.

+Run doran update when any changes are made to the project - this will re-write the CMakeFiles.txt for the project or package.

 For an example of most doran features, look at https://github.com/darkoverlordofdata/valagame

 #### start a new project